 ASTA Science ASSIST.
 2015.
 Chemical Storage

-Queensland Department of Education, Training and Employment ‘Health & Safety Fact Sheet: Science Laboratory & Preparation Area Safety’ September 2013, Queensland Department of Education, Training and Employment website http://education.qld.gov.au/health/pdfs/healthsafety/science-lab-preparation-area-safety.pdf
+Queensland Department of Education, Training and Employment ‘Health & Safety Fact Sheet: Science Laboratory & Preparation Area Safety’ September 2013, Queensland Department of Education, Training and Employment website https://education.qld.gov.au/initiativesstrategies/Documents/fact-sheet-science-laboratory-preparation-area-safety.pdf (Link update July 2019)

 Standards Australia.
 2004.
 AS/NZS 2243.10:2004 Safety in laboratories Part 10: Storage of chemicals.
 Sydney, Australia.